 Oral Report Guidelines

-- Once you signup for an oral time slot you can not change it without professor approval.
+- Once you signup for an oral time slot you cannot change it without approval of the professor.

+The exams this semester are being given via Zoom.
+You will want to use an presentation software such as Powerpoint or Keynote to prepare and present your report.
 The report should show that you did something, that you understand what you did, and that you are familiar enough with the experiment to answer questions that your classmates might ask.
-You are expected to stand at the whiteboard and to draw or present the necessary diagrams and write or display the useful equations as you speak.
-You can show hard copies of your plots and explain the contents.
+You are expected to present the necessary diagrams and the useful equations as you speak.
 You need to present your results along with their uncertainties.
 The atmosphere is informal and you may use your notes, but do not read your report.
-Use your notes as little as possible.
-It helps to practice your talk ahead of time, out loud at the whiteboard, with an audience if possible.
+It helps to practice your talk ahead of time, with an audience if possible.
 Do not assume that the listener has read over the laboratory information sheets.
 You can’t possibly tell everything you know, so pick and choose carefully what to include and what to leave out.
 Start at a low level, and build up to the essentials of the subject.
 You are telling a story.
 Make it coherent and interesting.
 We want to see how you think about physics.
 It will not be the same as the way we would put things – don’t copy anyone else, either student or faculty.
 It’s your talk.
 Tell it like it is, as you see it.
 Below is a suggested order in which to tell the story, but it is certainly not the only way.
-How does it make the most sense to you?
-Tell us how!

 It pays to practice, and if you still feel uncomfortable after practicing, ask a GSI to help you by listening to your talk and offering suggestions.
-You may even go so far as to ask the other professor (the one who’s not going to listen to your report) to coach you.
-Rather than separating the sheep from the goats, we are here to help you learn.
-We want everyone’s report to be outstanding.
+You may even go so far as to ask some one to coach you.
+We are here to help you learn, we want everyone’s report to be outstanding.